 The business food waste requirement provides an opportunity to increase recycling of food waste and to assist the Metro region to achieve waste reduction goals.
 Metro does not intend for this requirement to apply to food that is fit for human consumption and accepted for donation by a charitable organization or the use of food waste for animal consumption in compliance with applicable regulations.
-[Ord.
-18-1418.]

-5.10.420 Business Food Waste and Covered Businesses
+5.15.420 Business Food Waste and Covered Businesses

-For the purpose of this section, business food waste is solid waste consisting of food waste removed from the food supply chain that is not fit for human or animal consumption.
+Business food waste is solid waste consisting of food waste removed from the food supply chain that is not fit for human or animal consumption.
 A covered business is a business that cooks, assembles, processes, serves, or sells food.
-[Ord.
-18-1418.]

-5.10.430 Business Food Waste Requirement
+5.15.430 Business Food Waste Requirement